AndrewSukardi/DMV/README.md

 # DMV
-I am working on a university data mining project that involves predicting heart disease and identifying potential bike buyers using R.
+I am utilizing R to create a classification model with a simple machine learning approach for prediction.